 - Lift items, do not drag them

 - Use maintenance oils or lacquer protection

 Oiled wood flooring has the added advantage of being easier to repair.
 You can apply new oils to hide scratches, often with no need for sanding.
-On a lacquered finish a light sand of the affected area may be required before applying new lacquer.
+On a lacquered finish, light sanding of the affected area is normally needed before applying new lacquer.

 Don't worry too much about scratching.
 Many of the very best looking wood floors in older buildings are well worn with many scratches that have built up over time.
 They have a highly sought after character, that only years of use can create.
 Many brand new wood floors try to replicate this look and they are called distressed wood floors.